 To renew one’s CPA license, most state boards of accountancy require CPAs to earn a specified number of continuing professional education (CPE) hours within a stated period of time.
 Boards will specify the types of CPEs that will meet this requirement.

 For more details, check with your State Board of Accountancy.

 While membership in a state society of CPAs and membership in the American Institute of CPAs may not be a legal requirement, we believe it is a practical requirement for the reasons shown below.

 State Societies of CPAs

 Most certified public accountants join their state society of CPAs.
-A state society provides useful benefits:
+A state society provides the following benefits:

 American Institute of Certified Public Accountants (AICPA)

 The American Institute of Certified Public Accountants is a national professional organization of CPAs.
 Surprisingly, not all CPAs join this organization, even though it offers significant benefits to its members ranging from technical accounting updates to discounts on products and services.
-The AICPA publishes the monthly magazine Journal of Accountancy, maintains a website with information on current issues, and provides optional daily email newsletters to keep members informed about important events and issues.
+The AICPA publishes the monthly magazine Journal of Accountancy, maintains a website with information on current issues, and provides continuing education resources.